World Congress on Genetic Counselling (Virtual Conference)

 The programme will explore, empirically, what is at the heart of genetic counselling.
 We will focus on professional and leadership issues in genetic counselling, including cross-cultural counselling, reaching traditionally underserved populations, and ‘mainstreaming’ of genetic counselling the wider health service.
 We will discuss how counselling and sociological theory can influence genetic counselling practice and will involve genetic counsellors who are leading their own research.

 The conference will run on Wednesday 27 October and Thursday 28 October 2021.
-We are aiming to hold sessions so that delegates can join two time within their timezone.
+We are aiming to hold sessions so that delegates can join two sessions within their timezone.
 See the time where you are here.
+The conference will also be available on demand for 4 weeks after the event.

 Topics will include: